lhailani/cse15l-lab-reports/lab-report-2-week-4.md

 In this case, we tried a file that used only `()` but not `[]`.

-First, we created a file that shouldn't work:[Failed File 1](https://github.com/lhailani/markdown-parse/blob/main/md3.md).
+First, we created a file that shouldn't work: [Failed File 1](https://github.com/lhailani/markdown-parse/blob/main/md3.md).

 In the terminal, running the program: